SerheiS/TG_bot/README.md

  - in terminal you'll see logs of your bot
  - in Telegramm find your bot with @botname and start it

-# If you forget smth:
+# If you forgot smth:

  - @BotFather - official TG bot, that helps you to create/control/set/delete/see_info_about any of your TG bot